juxor/afaq/markdown/secG4.md

 Proudhon put it in 1869: _"These so-called lovers of liberty, if they are unable to take part in the direction of the state, at least they will be able to have a little monarchy for their personal use, each in his own home . . .
-Order in the family seems impossible to them -- well then, what about in the state?"_ [Andr Lo, quoted by Carolyn J. Eichner, _"'Vive La Commune!'
-Feminism, Socialism, and Revolutionary Revival in the Aftermath of the 1871 Paris Commune,"_, pp. 68-98, **Journal of Women's History**, Vol. 15, No.2, p.
+Order in the family without hierarchy seems impossible to them -- well then, what about in the state?"_ [André Léo, quoted by Carolyn J. Eichner, _"'Vive La Commune!'
+Feminism, Socialism, and Revolutionary Revival in the Aftermath of the 1871 Paris Commune,"_, pp. 68-98, **Journal of Women's History**, Vol.
+15, No.2, p.
 75] Rejecting monarchy and hierarchy on the state level and within the workplace while supporting it -- in the form of rule by the father -- on the family level was simply illogical and inconsistent.
 Subsequent anarchists (from Bakunin onwards) solved this obvious contradiction by consistently applying anarchist principles and opposing sexism and patriarchy.
 In other words, by critiquing Proudhon's sexism by means of the very principles he himself used to critique the state and capitalism.

 Much the same applies to individualist anarchists.
 The key issue is that, given their own principles, individualist anarchism can easily become